ReadySetLaunch

 The harder path

 Launch Control takes 30 minutes on purpose.
-Thirteen structured questions, iteration on weak answers, a rubric grounded in real failure data.
+Thirteen structured questions, per-gap responses on weak answers, a rubric grounded in real failure data.
 No chatbot.
 No feel-good score.
 Three free credits, no card.

 Start Launch Control